Guardians vs. Twins Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, 20 walks and 11 RBI (34 total hits).
-He has swiped seven bases.
+- Steven Kwan has collected 34 hits with four doubles, a triple and 21 walks.
+He has driven in 11 runs with seven stolen bases.

 Kwan Recent Games